utah-cs4470-sp23/class/spec.md

 expr : if <expr> then <expr> else <expr>
 ```

-Implicit loops. `sum` and `max` operate on integers and floats.
+Implicit loops. `sum` operates on integers and floats.

 ```
 expr : array [ <variable> : <expr> , ... ] <expr>
      | sum [ <variable> : <expr> , ... ] <expr>
-     | max [ <variable> : <expr> , ... ] <expr>
 ```

 Each expression in the list of bindings (between the square brackets)
 must produce an integer, and in the body of the loop (after the square
 brackets) those variables are bound to integers. `array` expressions
 yield an array, whose rank is given by the number of bindings. `sum`
-and `max` expressions yield an integer or a float, depending on the
+expressions yield an integer or a float, depending on the body
-body expression.
-If the list of bindings is empty for either `array`
+expression.
+If the list of bindings is empty for either `array` or
-or `sum`, the body expression is evaluated and returned.
+`sum`, the body expression is evaluated and returned.
 If any
 expression in the list of bindings returns negative number, that is a
 runtime error.
-Likewise if any expression in the list of bindings to a
-`sum` or `max` returns `0`, that is an error.
+If `sum` sums zero elements, it returns `0` or `0.0`.

 Function calls: